-Mr. Barz is a 1990 graduate of Fordham University School of Law and a graduate of Columbia University, School of Engineering.
-He speaks Bahasa Indonesian.
+Mr. Barz is a 1990 graduate of Fordham University School of Law and a graduate of Columbia University, School of Engineering, with a degree in civil engineering.
+He speaks Bahasa Indonesia.

 Areas of Practice